This Career Assessment Will Take You a Little Longer, But It’s Worth It!

 When answering these questions, err on the side of giving lots of detail, rather than not enough.

-You will see later that the more you can relive about the achievement and provide significant detail, the more beneficial it will be to identifying your inborn job skills in the next step.
+You will see later that the more you can relive about the achievement and provide significant detail, the more beneficial it will be to identify your inborn job skills in the next step.

 [See example below]